-- At the time of writing, for example, five of 33 trustees were in their second board-elected term; two others first elected by alumni were serving a second term as board-elected trustees. - The Wesleyan University Board of Trustees also functions as the Board of WESU, a licensed public-radio affiliate, and the Board complies with the public disclosure requirements of the Federal Communications Commission. - The faculty chair sits on the Finance Committee and the vice-chair sits on the University Relations Committee, each with voting privileges.
+At the time of writing, for example, five of 33 trustees were in their second board-elected term; two others first elected by alumni were serving a second term as board-elected trustees.

+The Wesleyan University Board of Trustees also functions as the Board of WESU, a licensed public-radio affiliate, and the Board complies with the public disclosure requirements of the Federal Communications Commission.

+The faculty chair sits on the Finance Committee and the vice-chair sits on the University Relations Committee, each with voting privileges.
 The faculty chair also sits in the plenary trustee meetings with voice but not vote.
-In addition, a faculty representative is elected with voting privileges to the Finance Committee, and an elected faculty representative joins the Vice-chair of Advisory and the chair of the Educational Policy Committee on the Campus Affairs Committee.
-All three of these representatives have voting privileges in the committee. - In 2010-11 one-hour sessions connecting trustees to faculty and students were introduced into the schedule.
+In addition, a faculty representative is elected with voting privileges to the Finance Committee, and an elected faculty representative joins the Vice-chair of Advisory and the chair of the EPC on the Campus Affairs Committee.
+All three of these representatives have voting privileges in the committee.

+iv In 2010-11 one-hour sessions connecting trustees to faculty and students were introduced into the schedule.
 One session focused on the experience of students and faculty in the College of the Environment; another was a roundtable discussion (trustees, faculty, students) about the experience of faculty-student collaborative research.
-The trustees feel that these sessions are giving them a better sense of campus life. - The election process and procedures are governed by the by-laws of the faculty.
-Voting is based on approval balloting, such that faculty members may vote for as many candidates as they wish with the winner receiving the most votes, subject to receiving at least 50%, or in some cases 40%, of the ballots. - The Academic Secretary, who is appointed by the President after consultation with department/program chairs and the Advisory Committee, provides guidance, consistency and continuity to the governance process, advising faculty representatives and committee members on relevant precedents and procedures.
-The Academic Secretary codifies and clarifies existing and new legislation and provides substantive and logistical support for faculty leadership, the Advisory Committee, the Review and Appeals Board, and the Academic Council.
-The Academic Secretary also maintains the minutes for Faculty and Academic council meetings, serves as legislative archivist and parliamentarian, and administers faculty elections. - Recommendations from the ad hoc committees have led to changes in the procedures in the Office of Academic Affairs.
-For example, the parental leave policy has been recently modified to allow for either one or two semesters of accommodation with regard to teaching and provides a flexible policy with respect to the tenure clock for review.
-Changes to the sabbatical policy for
+The trustees feel that these sessions are giving them a better sense of campus life.

+The election process and procedures are governed by the by-laws of the faculty.
+Voting is based on approval balloting, such that faculty members may vote for as many candidates as they wish with the winner receiving the most votes, subject to receiving at least 50%, or in some cases 40%, of the ballots.

+The faculty is supported in its governance function by the Academic Secretary, who is appointed by the President after consultation with department/program chairs and the Advisory Committee.
+The Academic Secretary provides guidance, consistency and continuity to the governance process, advising faculty representatives and committee members on relevant precedents and procedures.
+The Academic Secretary codifies and clarifies existing and new legislation and provides substantive and logistical support for faculty leadership, the Advisory Committee, the Review and Appeals Board and the

+Academic Council.
+The Academic Secretary also maintains the minutes for Faculty and Academic council meetings, serves as legislative archivist and parliamentarian and administers faculty elections.